ouspg/CompSec/Lab2_Network/README.md

  Usually shops like Juice Shop, are made to be used by multiple users.
 In these cases different users have different privileges and are therefore able to access different places.
 For example you are able to access your basket but not other users baskets.
 In the same fashion only admin should be able to access the administration panel.
 However Juice Shops [access control is broken](https://en.wikipedia.org/wiki/Privilege_escalation) and users can access places that they should not be able.

+We also delve to the basics of cross site request forgery.
+Short explanation on the concept taken from [OWASP](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF))."Cross-Site Request Forgery (CSRF) is an attack that forces an end user to execute unwanted actions on a web application in which they're currently authenticated.
+CSRF attacks specifically target state-changing requests, not theft of data, since the attacker has no way to see the response to the forged request.
+With a little help of social engineering (such as sending a link via email or chat), an attacker may trick the users of a web application into executing actions of the attacker's choosing.
+If the victim is a normal user, a successful CSRF attack can force the user to perform state changing requests like transferring funds, changing their email address, and so forth.
+If the victim is an administrative account, CSRF can compromise the entire web application. "

 The final thing we focus on by using the Juice Shop, is Cross-Site Scripting.
 Short explanation on what Cross-Site Scripting mean taken from [OWASP: ](https://www.owasp.org/index.php/Cross-site_Scripting_(XSS)) "Cross-Site Scripting (XSS) attacks are a type of injection, in which malicious scripts are injected into otherwise benign and trusted websites.
 XSS attacks occur when an attacker uses a web application to send malicious code, generally in the form of a browser side script, to a different end user.
 Flaws that allow these attacks to succeed are quite widespread and occur anywhere a web application uses input from a user within the output it generates without validating or encoding it.

 An attacker can use XSS to send a malicious script to an unsuspecting user.
 The end user’s browser has no way to know that the script should not be trusted, and will execute the script.
 Because it thinks the script came from a trusted source, the malicious script can access any cookies, session tokens, or other sensitive information retained by the browser and used with that site.
 These scripts can even rewrite the content of the HTML page ".
 During this lab you will see XSS in action and will create your own attack.